M3wP/Monopoly/C64/readme.md

 ## Change History (Since Version 0.01.99A)
 * 06JUL2018
+	* Buzz when fail attempting to mortgage, construct or sell.
+	* Change order of button on setup3 and setup5 menus to better reflect the usual selections and minimise movements.
+	* Fix bug in menuDisplay affecting button selection.
+	* Add game options, input config options to play menu.
+	* Add another play menu (Play2) for statistics and quit.
+	* Rework some setup menus (now use some tricks!).
+	* Better order to setup menus, new labels.
+	* Whoops, immediate mode in initMem.
+	* Clear up "property" naming issues (streets/deeds/improvements).
 	* Add menus and funtionality to initiate/confirm game quit.
 	* Add player score to PStats dialog.
 	* Calculate player score.